rule

 Text 21

-Putting him on his lap smelled he his head and wetted he him with the water of his tears, and with a smile on his face said he the following, o Yudhishthhira:
+Putting him on his lap he smelled his head and wetted him with the water of his tears.
+Then he with a smile on his face said the following, oh Yudhishthhira.

-Putting him on his lap smelled he his head and wetted he him with the water of his tears with a smile on his face saying the following, o Yudhishthhira.
+Putting him on his lap smelled he his head and wetted he him with the water of his tears, and with a smile on his face said he the following, o Yudhishthhira.
 (Vedabase)

 Text 22